nkonev/videochat/development.md

 * [Reconnect policy](https://github.com/livekit/client-sdk-js/pull/266)
 * [Screensharing quality](https://github.com/livekit/livekit/issues/761)

-## Explaination of two peer connections (livekit has their own fork of ion-sfu)
+## Explanation of two peer connections (livekit has their own fork of ion-sfu)
 https://github.com/pion/ion-sfu/issues/652#issuecomment-1078364761

 ## There was a problem when jaeger all-in-one ate too much memory - one of participants didn't see other